qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 Making things worse, we're still stuck in a part-way transition to renaming "add" to "clone".
 What's worse, our concept of "clone" doesn't presently match what happens within git: `git-clone` both downloads _and checks out the repo into a target directory_.
 To trans

-We should remove `add` and `publish`, replacing them with three new commands:
+We should remove `add` and `publish`, and replace them with two new commands:
 * push: upload datasets to qri peers
 * pull: download datasets from the qri network
-* clone: pull + checkout

-I like push & pull because they're clear metaphors based on physical verbs. push & pull both describe who is initiating the action (you) and the directionality of the action.
-In this world clone becomes a porcelain command that properly matches the way git behaves.
+Push & pull improve on `add/publish` because they're clear metaphors based on physical verbs. push & pull both describe _who_ is initiating the action (you) and the _directionality_ of the action:

+* push: me - data -> you
+* pull: me <- data - you

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation